Everything you need to know about press releases

 A good example: “Municipality of Utrecht replaces 100 bus shelters with green roofs”

-From Smart.pr-data shows that above 10 words, the open rate drops below average (43.4%).
+Smart.pr data shows that above 10 words, the open rate drops below the average (43.4%).
 This decline continues as the subject line gets longer.

-A retractable press release is a message that is structured in such a way that you can cross out sections from below without losing the core of the story.
-This principle - originating in journalism - helps editors tremendously because they can quickly scan, shorten and copy parts of your article directly for publication.
+A roll-up press release is a message that is structured in such a way that you can cross out sections from the bottom without losing the essence of the story.
+This principle – originating from journalism – helps editors enormously, because they can quickly scan, shorten and directly adopt parts of your article for publication.

-Only then work toward background information, quotes and context
+Only then work towards background information, quotes and context

-Avoid 'hiding' the real news at the bottom of your post
+Avoid ‘hiding’ the real news at the bottom of your message

-A roll-up press release aligns with how journalists work: fast, substantive and often under time pressure.
-You help them - and increase your chances of publication - by getting straight to the point.
+A roll-up press release is in line with how journalists work: quickly, substantively and often under time pressure.
+You help them – and increase your chances of publication – by getting straight to the point.

-👉 You can find more tips on structure in our guide to writing a press release
+👉 More tips on structure can be found in our guide to writing a press release

 How long should a press release be?

 The length of a good press release is usually between 300 and 500 words.
-In most cases, that's long enough to make the gist of the news clear, but short enough to remain scannable and editorially useful.
+In most cases, that is long enough to make the essence of the news clear, but short enough to remain scannable and editorially usable.

 However, some press releases require more or fewer words.
-What matters most is that the structure is correct and the message is clear.
-Long paragraphs, superfluous explanations or marketing language are counterproductive.
-Keep it short, clear and newsworthy - just the way journalists want it.
+What it is all about is that the structure is correct and the message is clear.
+Long paragraphs, unnecessary explanations or marketing language are counterproductive.
+Keep it short, clear and newsworthy – exactly as journalists want it.

 More tips can be found in our article: Writing a press release from A to Z